jcubic/mitty/README.md

 `a.b = c` evaluates to `c` in JavaScript, and the proxy has to answer the assignment immediately, so there is no promise for you to hold.
 Two things follow from that.

 You get no confirmation.
-Read the value back if you need to know it arrived — ordering is kept, so a set already on the wire is applied before a read sent after it:
+Read the value back if you need to know it arrived — a request made while a set is in flight waits for that set to land, so a read never overtakes the write in front of it:

 ```js
 body.style.color = 'red';